Read about AI.

 We work on it live, together

 Via screen share.
 Claude, ChatGPT, Gemini — whichever fits.
-I correct in real time.
+We adjust as we go.

 You leave with a result + a capability